Updated: Nov 17, 2020

 The best ways to prevent muscle cramps are to stretch well and stay hydrated before, during and after exercise.
-Fluids help your muscles to contract and relax so staying hydrated will replace the fluid lost whilst exercising and keep your muscles happy.
+Fluids help your muscles to contract and relax so staying hydrated replaces the fluid lost whilst exercising and keeps your muscles happy.
 If your cramps take hold at night, a few leg stretches before bed can help.

 Bananas – a popular, quick choice for cramp relief as they are a great source of potassium, magnesium and calcium.

 Sweet potatoes – also provide potassium, calcium and magnesium, in fact, they have up to six times more calcium than bananas.

 Avocados – with twice as much potassium as a banana or sweet potato, these beauties also keep your heart healthy.

 Beans and Lentils – these are packed with magnesium and they’re high in fibre, which can help ease menstrual cramps, control blood sugar and lower ‘bad’ cholesterol.

 Melons – loads of electrolytes on board along with lots of water.
 As you sweat, your body flushes out sodium and water – melon can replace these essentials.

 Milk – a great source of electrolytes and good for hydration too.
 Milk is also packed with protein to help repair muscles after a workout.